gabors-data-analysis/gabors-data-analysis.github.io/_pages/coding-da-ai-memo.md

 ## II.
 Our approach

-1. We believe that learning to code has value even if LLMs will do a great deal of assistance and even if the next iteration of AI
+1. We believe that learning to code has value even if LLMs will do a great deal of assistance and even if the next iteration of AI will be markedly better in coding.

    1. It will help understand what code is suggested by LLM, help finetune it
    2. It has intrinsic value when thinking in terms of a code.
 This will be important for prompting or designing workflows.